carla-simulator/carla/Docs/core_actors.md

 ### Vehicles

-[__carla.Vehicle__](python_api.md#carla.Vehicle) is a special type of actor due to the fact that it has better physics than other actors.
+[__carla.Vehicle__](python_api.md#carla.Vehicle) is a special type of actor.
+It incorporates special internal components that simulate the physics of wheeled vehicles.
 This is achieved by applying four types of different controls:

 * __[carla.VehicleControl](python_api.md#carla.VehicleControl)__ provides input for driving commands such as throttle, steering, brake, etc.
 ```py